adrielepinto/health_insurance_cross_sell/README.md

 Step 05.
 Data Preparation: The goal of this step is to prepare the data prepare data for application of the machine learning model.

 Step 06.
 Feature Selection: The goal of this step is to select the better attributes to train the model.
-It was used Boruta Algorithm to make the selection.

 Step 07.
 Machine Learning Modeling: The goal of this step is to do the machine learning model training.